Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Introduction

 \section{Introduction}

-Machine learning (ML) models, which have already found tremendous success in commercial applications, are beginning to play an important role in advancing scientific discovery in domains traditionally dominated by mechanistic (e.g. first principle) models \cite{hsieh2009machine,kutz2017deep,karpatne2017theory,karpatne2018machine,wang2018successful,bergen2019machine,reichstein2019deep,ivezic2019statistics}.
+Machine learning (ML) models, which have already found tremendous success in commercial applications, are beginning to play an important role in advancing scientific discovery in environmental and engineering domains traditionally dominated by mechanistic (e.g. first principle) models \cite{hsieh2009machine,kutz2017deep,karpatne2017theory,karpatne2018machine,wang2018successful,bergen2019machine,reichstein2019deep,ivezic2019statistics}.
 The use of ML models is particularly promising in scientific problems involving processes that are not completely understood, or where it is computationally infeasible to run mechanistic models at desired resolutions in space and time.
-However, the application of even the state-of-the-art black box ML models has often met with limited success in scientific domains due to their large data requirements, inability to produce physically consistent results, and their lack of generalizability to out-of-sample scenarios \cite{karpatne2017theory}.
-Given that neither an ML-only nor a scientific knowledge-only approach can be considered sufficient for complex scientific and engineering applications, the research community is beginning to explore the continuum between mechanistic and ML models, where both scientific knowledge and data are integrated in a synergistic manner \cite{karpatne2017theory,alber2019integrating,baker2019workshop,rai2020driven}.
-This paradigm is fundamentally different from mainstream practices in the ML community for making use of domain-specific knowledge, albeit in subservient roles, e.g., feature engineering or post-processing.
-In contrast to these practices that can only work with simpler forms of heuristics and constraints, this survey is focused on those approaches that explore a deeper coupling of ML methods with scientific knowledge.
+However, the application of even the state-of-the-art black box ML models has often met with limited success in scientific domains due to their large data requirements, inability to produce physically consistent results, and their lack of generalizability to out-of-sample scenarios \cite{caldwell2014statistical,lazer2014parable,marcus2014eight}.
+Given that neither an ML-only nor a scientific knowledge-only approach can be considered sufficient for complex scientific and engineering applications, the research community is beginning to explore the continuum between mechanistic and ML models, where both scientific knowledge and ML are integrated in a synergistic manner \cite{karpatne2017theory,karniadakis2021physics,karpatne2022knowledge}.
+This paradigm is fundamentally different from mainstream practices in the ML community for making use of domain-specific knowledge in feature engineering or post-processing, as it is focused on approaches that integrate scientific knowledge directly into the ML framework.